Einstein's

 8.13 |

-demonstrated the Doppler equation using no wave model but only
+have demonstrated the Doppler equation using no wave model but

-conservation.
-The energy apparently lost in the Doppler phenomenon is
+only mass-energy conservation.
+The energy apparently lost in the

-of kinetic energy lost in equation 8.11 is independent of the mass of
+kinetic energy lost in equation 8.11 is independent of the mass

 The

-demonstration solves the problem discussed by Weiss and Baez and
+above demonstration solves the problem discussed by Weiss and

 8.4 - References.